JuliaPOMDP/SARSOP.jl/README.md

 This Julia package wraps the [SARSOP](http://bigbird.comp.nus.edu.sg/pmwiki/farm/appl/) software for offline POMDP planning.

-At the moment, only linux is supported.
+At the moment, only linux and OSX are supported.

 ## Installation
 ```julia